jesgadiaz/GreedyBurning/README.md

 - Vertices are labeled from 1 to n.
 - The first line has the number of vertices.
 - The second line has the number of edges.
-- The third line has an optimal solution.
+- The third line has an optimal solution (if it is available).
 - The remaining lines are edges.
 For instance, the mtx file of a path graph P_4 would be:
 4
 3